 Here are some additional things to consider when comparing the cost of insulin pumps and other diabetes management options:

-- Continuous glucose monitoring: CGM can help people with diabetes to track their blood sugar levels in real time, which can help them to make better decisions about insulin dosing and food intake.
-CGM can also help to reduce the risk of hypoglycemia and diabetic ketoacidosis (DKA).
+- Continuous glucose monitoring: CGM can help people with diabetes track their blood sugar levels in real time, which can help them make better decisions about insulin dosing and food intake.
+CGM can also help reduce the risk of hypoglycemia and diabetic ketoacidosis (DKA).
 However, CGM can be expensive and requires some maintenance.

 What Are the Difference Between Insulin Pump for Type 1 & 2 Diabetes